Amiga: Trade shows

-The Amiga continues to be popular enough that fans continue to support conferences such as Amiga37 which had over 50 vendors.
+The Amiga continues to be popular enough that fans continue to support conferences such as Amiga37, which had over 50 vendors.

 Uses

-The Amiga series of computers found a place in early computer graphic design and television presentation.
+The Amiga series of computers found a place in early computer-based graphic design and television presentation.
 Season 1 and part of season 2 of the television series Babylon 5 were rendered in LightWave 3D on Amigas.
 Other television series using Amigas for special effects included SeaQuest DSV and Max Headroom.

 In addition, many celebrities and notable individuals have made use of the Amiga: